themattchan/liquid-types.el/README.md

 TODO:
-1) add an auto-clean function for the .liquid directory so it doesn't leave garbage all over the place
+1. add an auto-clean function for the .liquid directory so it doesn't leave garbage all over the place

-2) customize.el settings for liquid-tip
+2. customize.el settings for liquid-tip

-3) fix hdevtools/checker integration
+3. refactor/rewrite hdevtools.el